 - Celebrate your successes — and acknowledge your shortcomings

-Source: Ten ways leading companies turn purpose into strategy, on EY Beacon Institute website.
+Source: Ten ways leading companies turn purpose into strategy on the website of EY Beacon Institute.

-The answer, I believe, is a mission: an enterprise-wide programme of work in which everyone from the CEO to the most junior employee participates.
+The answer, I suggest, is by means of a mission: an enterprise-wide programme of work in which everyone from the CEO to the most junior employee participates.

 Purpose determines strategy, and strategy serves purpose